 So if we do not know who Jesus who and what He did for us, we cannot be saved.
 True, mere intellectual knowledge about the facts of Jesus' life and identity as the Son of God and God the Son is necessary but not sufficient to produce salvation.
 We also need to emotionally accept and act on what we hear as well for it to be effective in saving us.
 After all, as James states, 'faith without works is dead' (James 2:26).

 The New Testament reveals to humanity the purpose and meaning of life.
 The main purpose of life on this earth, when correctly lived, is to prepare us for the next life.
 We are supposed to become like God in character, as Christ tells us, "Therefore, you shall be perfect, even as your Father Who is in heaven is perfect."
 (Matthew 5:48)

-We are also to become just like Jesus, who is God, "Until we all come into the unity of the faith and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fullness of Christ;" (Ephesians 4:13).
+We are also to become just like Jesus, who is God, until we all are unified by a singular faith and knowledge of Christ, "unto a perfect man, unto the measure of the stature of the fullness of Christ" (Ephesians 4:13).
 This set of twenty-seven books gives us knowledge that is crucial to living a happy life.
 Such information, however, cannot be known by human reasoning and sensory experience alone.

 In conclusion, the New Testament was written in order to provide people with saving knowledge that tells them the purpose and meaning of life.